yixuan/showtext/README.md

 in your system, you may not be able to see the text correctly at all.

-In comparison, `showtext` package tries to solve this problem by converting text into lines and curves, thus having the same appearance under all platforms.
-More importantly, `showtext` can use system font files, so you can show your text in any font you want.
+In comparison, `showtext` package tries to solve this problem by converting text into polygonal outlines (for vector graphics) or raster images (for bitmap and on-screen graphics), thus having the same appearance under all platforms.
+More importantly, `showtext` can use system font files, so you can show your text in any font that is supported.
 This solves the Chinese character problem I mentioned in the beginning because I can load my favorite Chinese font to R and use that to draw text.
 Also, people who view this graph do not need to install the font